Walid-khaled/autonomous_mobile_robots/README.md

 ### PID Controller

 Adding the integral term has affected the removed the steady state error and improved the response.
+With the parameter tuning, you can obtain better results.

 https://user-images.githubusercontent.com/90580636/206735154-6048563d-6747-4807-ac38-20395af411c1.mp4